Employment and Pay Information (Part Time)

-Acknowledgment of your class assignments and these additional terms and conditions constitutes an employment contract between you and CNM for the prescribed term.
+Acknowledgment of part-time faculty class assignments and the following additional terms and conditions constitutes an employment contract between part time faculty and CNM for the prescribed term.

-Part time faculty employment is governed by the collective bargaining agreement (CBA).
-The collective bargaining agreement between CNM and the Union can be accessed on line by going to CNM’s home page and clicking on the “Staff and Faculty Resources” link and then clicking on “Collective Bargaining Agreements” found under the heading of “Policies and Procedures.”
+Part time faculty employment is governed by the Collective Bargaining Agreements (CBA) The collective bargaining agreement between CNM and the Union can be accessed on line by going to CNM’s home page and clicking on the “Staff and Faculty Resources” link and then clicking on “Collective Bargaining Agreements” found under the heading of “Policies and Procedures.”

 Class assignments will be null and void if the minimum number of students enrolled in order for the course(s) to make, is not met.

 This contract is subject to the provisions of the Employee Handbook, as revised at any time.
 To the extent not specifically contrary to the provisions herein, the Employee Handbook is incorporated into this contract.
 To the extent any provision in this contract is specifically contrary to the provision of the collective bargaining agreement, the CNM Part Time Faculty Collective Bargaining Agreement will govern.

 Beginning with the Fall Semester 2013, part time faculty who teach full term assignments will receive pay during the first pay period after the course begins.
 In addition, beginning with Summer Semester 2013, part time faculty pay will not be extended through the breaks except under the following two conditions: